A new T-compatibility condition and its application to the discretization of the damped time-harmonic Galbrun's equation

 Let $A\in L(\Xz)$ be the operator associated to $\acow(\cdot,\cdot)$ and $A_n:=\PXnz A|_{\Xnz} \in L(\Xnz)$.
 Then the introduced Galerkin approximation constitutes a discrete approximation scheme as described in Section~\ref{subsec:DAS}, whereat $p_n=\PXnz$.
 To guarantee the stability of the approximations we impose the following assumption.
 Let

 and let $P_{Q_n}\in L(L^2_0,Q_n)$ be the associated orthogonal projection.

-A key observation of the following analysis is that a discrete inf-sup-stability for the discrete divergence operator and the spaces $\Xn$ and $Q_n$ allows to obtain a discrete counterpart of the Helmholtz-type decomposition that is required for the discrete $T_n$ operator in the $T$-coercivity analysis. \begin{assumption} There exists a constant $\beta_h>0$ such that for all $n\in\IN$. \end{assumption} The choice of $\Qn$ in \eqref{eq:Qn} relates to Scott-Vogelius elements in the discretization of the Stokes problem.
+A key observation of the following analysis is that a discrete inf-sup-stability for the discrete divergence operator and the spaces $\Xn$ and $Q_n$ allows to obtain a discrete counterpart of the Helmholtz-type decomposition that is required for the discrete $T_n$ operator in the $T$-coercivity analysis. \begin{assumption} There exists a constant ${\betad}>0$ such that for all $n\in\IN$. \end{assumption} The choice of $\Qn$ in \eqref{eq:Qn} relates to Scott-Vogelius elements in the discretization of the Stokes problem.
 In order to ensure its stability and hence to make sure that \cref{ass:DivStable} is satisfied it is usually necessary to apply special meshes (barycentric refinement) and/or sufficiently large polynomial degree $k$, see e.g.\ \cite{Neilan:20} and \cite{ScottVogelius:85,Zhang:11a,ArnoldQin:92,Zhang:05,GuzmanNeilan:18}.

-\cref{ass:DivStable} can often be relaxed if $\Qn$ is replaced by another finite element space and in the discrete formulation $\div$ is replaced by $\div_h := P_{\Qn} \div$.
+While the Scott–Vogelius element satisfies the stronger condition $\div(\IX_n) \subset \Qn$, this property is not essential for the validity of the analysis, as will also be clarified in \cref{rem:th}. \cref{ass:DivStable} can often be relaxed if $\Qn$ is replaced by another finite element space and in the discrete formulation $\div$ is replaced by $\div_h := P_{\Qn} \div$.
 We will comment on this type of discretizations and the necessary adjustments in the analysis in more detail in \cref{rem:th} after the first a priori error bounds, below.